Quickscribe Services Ltd.

 A welcome and significant change will be the repeal of section 30.1, which at present prohibits storage of or access to personal information outside Canada.
 This change will enhance local governments' ability to adopt cloud-based technologies, which can help improve services while reducing costs.

-Read the full article by David Loukidelis QC and Amy O-Connor with Young Anderson Barristers & Solicitors.
+Read the full article by David Loukidelis and Amy O'Connor with Young Anderson Barristers & Solicitors.

 Recent Decisions from the Court of Appeal with